-1.10.3 Example: Using RTI TCP Transport
+1.11.3 Example: Using RTI TCP Transport

 This example extends Example: Using a Builtin UDP Transport to use the RTI TCP transport for both discovery and user data.
 The example shows how to run Cloud Discovery Service using the preregistered instance of RTI TCP transport.
+To correctly run the setup step, ensure that the <initial_peers> tag in USER_QOS_PROFILES.xml is empty.